God wants kids to pray for children who have never heard of Jesus.

 away from doing wicked things.
 "I won't go!" he shouted and decided to

-run away as far as he could go in the opposite direction.
-Is it right
+run away as far and as fast as he could go in the opposite direction.

 Anyway, Jonah went to a city called Joppa that was by the sea and looked for a

 ship that was sailing far away.
 He eventually found one that was going

 to a city called Tarshish.
 "Here captain," he cried, "Take my fare, I

 want to sail away as soon as possible!"
 What do you think he thought

 as he sailed away that day and watched the shore disappear over the horizon?

 As the ship sailed on toward Tarshish, Jonah went below deck and found a bed

 to lie down on.
 He knew that he was wrong and that he was disobeying